Vaping in Schools: A guide to the problem & solving it

 The guidance for schools was developed with advice from teachers with expertise in safeguarding and health education, and is designed to support the development and implementation of evidence-based school policies.
 It was particularly aimed at designated safeguarding leads and PSHE teachers within secondary schools.

 Research conducted by the Chartered Trading Standards Institute (CTSI) found that illegal vapes are the products Trading Standards professionals are most concerned about on the UK’s high streets.
-A CTSI statement on vaping said Trading Standards has seen a rise in illicit sales of vaping products by specialist vape shops, convenience stores and corner shops over the past year, with more than 1.4 tonnes of illegal vapes seized in the last six months of 2022 in the North East of England alone.
+This is not just about vapes containing illegal substances like spice and THC, but also about the level of nicotine they contain and harmful levels of other materials.
+A CTSI statement on vaping said Trading Standards saw a rise in illicit sales of vaping products by specialist vape shops, convenience stores and corner shops during 2022 with more than 1.4 tonnes of illegal vapes seized in the last six months of that year in the North East of England alone.

 Vapes and e-cigarettes are regulated by the Medicines and Healthcare products Regulatory Agency.
 The regulations require that they have tanks to a capacity of no more than 2ml; a nicotine strength of no more than 20mg/ml; and their labels display manufacturer details and health warnings.
 Refill containers are restricted to a maximum capacity of 10ml, certain ingredients including colourings, caffeine and taurine are banned, and nicotine-containing products or their packaging must be child-resistant and tamper-evident.